holocm/holo/PACKAGING.md

 dependencies on these, the `holo` package must have a Provides relation (or whatever this is called in your package format) to `holo-files`, `holo-generators`, `holo-run-scripts`, `holo-ssh-keys` and `holo-users-groups`.

+Since the results of `golangci-lint` are known to be unstable over time, esp. between different Go versions, packagers are advised to set the environment variable `SKIP_STATIC_CHECK=true` when running `make check`.
+This setting will skip the potentially unstable checks while still running the vast majority of useful tests.